evildmp/conference-handbook/handbook/organisation/write-it-down.rst

+..  _write-it-down:

 =============
 Write it down
 =============

 .. warning:: **You cannot rely on your memory, however good it is.**

-    The successful planning and execution of a conference requires an olympian feat of attention to detail.
+    The successful planning and execution of a conference requires great attention to detail.

     You will have so many things to remember, many of which need to be delivered at precisely the